 For a bit more of a functional solution, try an oatmeal bath.
-This tried and true method is one of the most popular remedy for chickenpox, which is where shingles comes from, so it only makes sense that the same therapeutic effects of an oatmeal bath would help shingles patients as well.
+This tried and true method is one of the most popular remedies for chickenpox, which is where shingles come from, so it only makes sense that the same therapeutic effects of an oatmeal bath would help shingles patients as well.

 There are various herbal and organic anti-inflammatory gels that can quite literally “suck the heat” from an inflamed area of the body.
-Aloe vera gel is very intense, but a small amount of it can provide quick and thorough relief from the irritation and pain of shingles.
+Aloe vera gel is very soothing, and just a small amount of it can provide quick and thorough relief from the irritation and pain of shingles.

 There are many comfortable fabrics and just as many uncomfortable ones.
-Try to wear clothes that are soft and soothing to the skin, not rough or ragged that will pull on the blistering skin or causing them to open.
+Try to wear clothes that are soft and soothing to the skin, not rough or ragged that will pull on the blistering skin, or causing them to open.
 Natural fiber fabrics are the best option for ensuring a comfortable wardrobe when you’re dealing with shingles.